Semantic Understanding of Scenes through the ADE20K Dataset: Pixel-wise Scene Understanding Benchmarks

-To train the networks for scene parsing, we select the top 150 objects ranked by their total pixel ratios\footnote{As the original images in the ADE20K dataset have various sizes, for simplicity we rescale those large-sized images to make their minimum heights or widths as 512 in the SceneParse150 benchmark.} from the ADE20K dataset and build a scene parsing benchmark of ADE20K, termed as SceneParse150.
-Among the 150 objects, there are 35 stuff classes (i.e., wall, sky, road) and 115 discrete objects (i.e., car, person, table).
-The annotated pixels of the 150 objects occupy 92.75\% of all the pixels in the dataset, where the stuff classes occupy 60.92\%, and discrete objects occupy 31.83\%.
+We select the top 150 categories ranked by their total pixel ratios\footnote{As the original images in the ADE20K dataset have various sizes, for simplicity we rescale those large-sized images to make their minimum heights or widths as 512 in the SceneParse150 benchmark.} in the ADE20K dataset and build a scene parsing benchmark of ADE20K, termed as \textit{SceneParse150}.
+Among the 150 categories, there are 35 stuff classes (\textit{i.e., wall, sky, road}) and 115 discrete object classes (\textit{i.e., car, person, table}).
+The annotated pixels of the 150 classes occupy 92.75\% of all the pixels of the dataset, where the stuff classes occupy 60.92\%, and discrete object classes occupy 31.83\%.